Voicerr-ai/.github/profile/README.md

 Whether you’re just starting out or expanding rapidly, our platform grows with your business, making it easy to scale as your client base expands.

 ### Delight Your Clients
-Deliver outstanding **AI calling experiences** that keep your clients engaged and coming back for more, all backed by cutting-edge technology and personalized service.
+Deliver outstanding **AI call experiences** that keep your clients engaged and coming back for more, all backed by cutting-edge technology and personalized service.

 ## Maximize Your Profitability 💰
 Take charge of your pricing structures and enjoy the profits from every **AI call**.
 Voicerr.ai gives you the flexibility to set profit margins that align perfectly with your business model.